triplecanopy/b-ber-demos/README.md

 # b-ber Demos

-This repository contains b-ber projects that demonstrate how to use [b-ber](https://github.com/triplecanopy/b-ber/).
+This repository contains projects that demonstrate how to use [b-ber](https://github.com/triplecanopy/b-ber/).
 Additional demos will be added for different use-cases on an ongoing basis.
 For more information on how to use b-ber, please visit the [b-ber wiki](https://github.com/triplecanopy/b-ber/wiki).

 Below please find descriptions of the included demos.